mt7-dev/android_kernel_huawei_mt7l09/README.md

 # Kernel for Huawei Ascend Mate 7
 **Version**: 3.10.86
 **Shipped with**: Android 6.0 Marshmallow
-**Type**: adapted to be compiled
+**Type**: adapted for aosp build tree

 ## Details
 This is the kernel 3.10.86 shipped with the Marshmallow release for Huawei Mate 7.
-This is the adapted version and it's **compilable**, please see the branch *3.10.86-stock* to get the stock version
+This is the adapted version to build with the aosp tree, please see the branch *3.10.86-stock* to get the stock version or the branch *3.10.86-adapted* to get the compilable stock version

+### Differences from adapted version
+ *Work in progress...*

 ### Differences from stock
 The branch differs from the stock one in these edited files: